ybouilla/project_rxa1/Readme.md

 ## Prerequisites

+The project has been made and tested on ubuntu os

 The following project needs the following setup to be launched:
 - conda or any other virtual environment
 - npm